After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ## 2. Adding Libraries to Plex

-You will add each of these folders as libraries within Plex (see [[example|Plex#adding-the-movie-library]]).
+You will add each of these folders as separate libraries within Plex (see [[example|Plex#adding-the-movie-library]]).
 You may name it whatever you want.
 The folders will be located in the `/data` folder.

 In our example, this will be: `/data/Movies/3D`, `/data/Movies/4K`, `/data/Movies/Hollywood`, `/data/Movies/Kids`, and `/data/Movies/Foreign`.